zcaceres/MPC/Student-Handbook/StudentHandbook.md

 The most important rules for the MPC appear in sections XVI. and XVII.

 ###Grade Point Averages and Academic Distinctions
-To receive a grade point average, students in the MPC must have at least three courses (or a minimum of 80% of their courses if more than three are taken) evaluated by letter grade (nota literal) <i>every semester</i> that they are in the MPC.
+To receive a grade point average, students in the MPC must have at least three courses (or a minimum of 80% of their courses if more than three are taken) evaluated by letter grade ('nota literal') <i>every semester</i> that they are in the MPC.
 This is a general rule of UFM.

 For example:
 A student that takes three courses must take all three for letter grade.